Google revamps U.S. search

-SAN FRANCISCO (Reuters) - Google is revamping the way it handles searches in the United States to give users quick access to answers without leaving the page, the company said.
+SAN FRANCISCO, May 15 (Reuters) - Google is revamping the way it handles searches in the United States to give users quick access to answers without leaving the page, the company said.

 The new search process is based on what Google calls the “knowledge graph” -- meaning that it tries to pinpoint faster the context surrounding its users’ keyword searches.